-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Biographies » Other Biographies Listed by Last Name » Krupin, Stephen
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Biographies » Biographies of Other Department Officials Listed by Last Name » Krupin, Stephen

 Stephen Krupin serves as policy advisor and chief speechwriter to Secretary of State John Kerry.
 He previously was the director of speechwriting on President Obama’s re-election campaign, senior staff writer on the 2013 Presidential Inaugural Committee, chief speechwriter to U.S. Senate Majority Leader Harry Reid, Leader Reid’s press secretary, and a Florida press secretary on President Obama’s 2008 campaign.
 Stephen was also a writer, spokesman and strategist on public affairs campaigns for Fortune 500 companies as a media relations and crisis communications associate at APCO Worldwide, and worked as a reporter and copy editor at a number of news organizations in Washington and Chicago.
 He graduated from the Medill School of Journalism at Northwestern University, earned a master’s degree from the School of Media and Public Affairs at The George Washington University, and is a Fellow at the Truman National Security Project.
 In 2009, Sports Illustrated named Stephen the “Unluckiest Fan in America.”

 The Office of Website Management, Bureau of Public Affairs, manages this site as a portal for information from the U.S. State Department.

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.